Rachel Kneebone

 Rachel Kneebone (born 1973) is an English artist who lives and works in London.
+She was shortlisted for the inaugural MaxMara Art Prize for Women in 2005.

 Life and work

 Kneebone was born in Oxfordshire.
 She graduated in 1997 with a First Class BA (Hons) degree from the University of the West of England, Bristol and in 2004 with an MA in sculpture from the Royal College of Art, London.

 In 2005 she was nominated for the MaxMara Art Prize for Women with Anne Hardy, Anj Smith, Margaret Salmon and Donna Huddleston.
 That year, she contributed work to a show, The Way We Work, at the Camden Arts Centre, London.

 In 2005, she was commissioned to do a wall sculpture by Mario Testino for the Diana, Princess of Wales exhibition at Kensington Palace.

 In July – August 2006, Kneebone had her first solo exhibition in London at Madder Rose gallery, which included a number of sculptures such as Loves all-worshipped tomb, where all love's pilgrims come (2005).
 All the show's works sold out on opening night.
 Reviewer Katarina Horrox commented that Kneebone's "carefully crafted sculptures witness various organic forms merging ambiguously into human body-parts as they climb elegantly up walls.
 Suggestive yet sensitive, her creations harp back to Ovid's Metamorphoses, whilst their fixed immobility implies a transgression of time and motion."

 In 2007, The Evening Standard highlighted Kneebone as "one to watch" thanks to her "beautiful and sexy hand-moulded porcelain sculptures".
 In September 2007, Kneebone's work was included in the opening group exhibition An Archaeology at Project Space 176 in London's Chalk Farm area.

 In 2008, Kneebone began to be represented by Jay Jopling and the White Cube gallery in London.
 Her first solo show with White Cube, The Descent, was in February 2009.